saumya-k-j/organizational-authenticity/PART2_SUMMARY.md

 channels **rhyme but don't match**: the same ESG rise, but a different relationship to shareholder language (substitution on the website, accretion in the proxy).
 That gap, what a company emphasizes to customers vs to owners, is exactly what an authenticity index (Parts 3–4) is built to quantify.
-The natural next step is a per-company-year join of the two datasets and a "say-do" divergence score.

 ## Limitations